iterative/dvc.org/content/docs/studio/user-guide/model-registry/what-is-a-model-registry.md

   be in S3, GCP, or any other of your remote, or local, storages.

 The model registry provides an interactive web interface to the metadata files and Git tags.
-You can also use the model registry through the [GTO CLI and Python API][gto].
+You can also use the model registry through the [`gto` CLI].
 Any updates that you make from the CLI or API are also reflected in the model registry in Iterative Studio.

 In the model registry, you can find information about your models in the following interfaces: